headspace

 headspace Wangaratta is linked to headspace Albury-Wodonga which is a service tailored for the local community.

-Here at headspace Wangaratta, we are dedicated to supporting the mental health and well-being of young people aged 12 to 25.
-Our mission is to provide a safe and welcoming space for young people to access FREE or low-cost support, information, and resources related to mental health and well-being.
+We are dedicated to supporting the mental health and well-being of young people aged 12 to 25.
+Our mission is to provide a safe and welcoming space where young people can access FREE or low-cost support, information, and resources to support their mental health and overall well-being.

-We provide support, counselling and alcohol and other drug services.
-We can also help link you to local GPs for physical and sexual health related needs, and we have dedicated employment and education support partners we can connect you with.
+At headspace Wangaratta, we offer a range of services, including mental health support, counselling, and alcohol and other drug services.
+We can also help connect you with local GPs for physical and sexual health needs and link you to dedicated employment and education support partners.

-headspace Wangaratta has a 'no wrong door' referral policy; what that means is that there is no 'wrong' way for you to refer to us.
-You can walk in, call us, email us, or fill out a Referral Form
+Our no wrong door referral policy means there’s no wrong way to reach out to us.
+You can walk in, call, email, or fill out a Referral Form.

-Our building and offices are all abilities accessible, and we can access interpreters as required.
+Our building and offices are all abilities accessible, and we can arrange interpreters as needed.

 Hours